Best EU Country for Business 2024

 • The confidentiality of the holders of the offshore account of the offshore banks, trusts, and international companies is protected stringently in Cyprus offshore.

-No exchange control.
+• No exchange control.

 Tax treaties with more than 50 countries.

-The most significant advantage of a double taxation treaty:
+Most important advantage of double taxation treaty:

-• The rate of tax on dividends 5% or 10% given less than $100,000 is invested in the subsidiary, interest Precision, and royalties Precision kept at standard rates.
+• The rate of tax on dividends 5% or 10% given less than $100 000 is invested in the subsidiary, interest Precision, and royalties Precision kept at standard rates

 • Exchanging information with other countries